Salar de Uyuni: Hotels

 at the eastern edge of Salar de Uyuni, 25 km away from the town of Uyuni.
 The sanitary system has been restructured to comply with the government regulations.
-The hotel has a dry sauna and a steam room, a saltwater pool and whirlpool baths.
+The hotel has a dry sauna and a steam room, a saltwater pool, and whirlpool baths.

 Train cemetery

 One major tourist attraction is an antique train cemetery.
 It is 3 km outside Uyuni and is connected to it by the old train tracks.
 The town served in the past as a distribution hub for the trains carrying minerals en route to Pacific Ocean ports.
 The rail lines were built by British engineers arriving near the end of the 19th century and formed a sizeable community in Uyuni.
 The engineers were invited by the British-sponsored Antofagasta and Bolivia Railway Companies, now Ferrocarril de Antofagasta a Bolivia.
 The rail construction started in 1888 and ended in 1892.
-It was encouraged by Bolivian President Aniceto Arce, who believed Bolivia would flourish with a good transport system, but it was constantly interrupted by the local Aymara indigenous Indians who saw it as an intrusion into their lives.
-The trains were mostly used by the mining companies.
+It was encouraged by Bolivian President Aniceto Arce, who believed Bolivia would flourish with a good transport system.
+Still, it was constantly interrupted by the local Aymara indigenous Indians, who saw it as an intrusion into their lives.
+The mining companies mostly used the trains.
 In the 1940s, the mining industry collapsed, partly because of mineral depletion.
 Many trains were abandoned, producing the train cemetery.
-There are proposals to build a museum from the cemetery.
+There are proposals to build a museum in the cemetery.

 Incidents

-Multiple fatal incidents have occurred at the salt flat as a result of poorly maintained vehicles, untrained drivers, speeding, a disregard for the inhospitable conditions, and lack of regulation for tour companies.
-A total of 16 reported accidents have happened with 30+ deaths in total.
+Multiple fatal incidents have occurred at the salt flat as a result of poorly maintained vehicles, untrained drivers, speeding, disregard for the inhospitable conditions, and a lack of regulation for tour companies.
+A total of 16 reported accidents have happened, with 30+ deaths in total.